 The Principate of Stahlburg, appearing in PKNA #25, looked like a good counterpart to Belgravia, and its organization The Axe, with its advanced technology, seemed to an important ally for the future.
 Instead, they appeared only in that issue.

-Vindicated by History: While there are fans that still cannot stand PK2 and think it ruined everything, many others have re-evaluated it as a series that would have deserved more time to develop from both Disney and the readers, and that if it got more love back then, it would have spared us from Pikappa and then a decade of oblivion.
+Vindicated by History: While there are fans that still cannot stand PK2, many others have re-evaluated it as a series that would have deserved more time to develop from both Disney and the readers, and that if it got more love back then, it would have spared us from Pikappa and then a decade of oblivion.

 Pikappa should be (and generally is) Lighter and Softer compared to the previous two series but it makes you doubt it at times, considering some darker stories and moments of strong fanservice with Lyla and Birgit.